jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 The natural endomorphisms $h_\bullet$ are characterized, by Corollary \ref{cor:natural_transformation_arrow}, (at the only component $G$) by left-multiplication of elements $G$ on the set $h_\bullet \bullet \simeq G_{\text{set}}$ which is the underlying set of $G$ (since it is $\text{Hom}(\bullet, \bullet)$).
 For each element $g \in G$ we obtain an automorphism $G_{\text{set}} \to G_{\text{set}}$ given by $h \mapsto gh$.

-Recall that $\text{Aut}(G_{\text{set}})$ is a group (indeed a permutation group), and note that the collection of automorphisms defined by left multiplication of elements of $G$ is indeed a subgroup of this permutation group.
+Recall that $\text{Aut}(G_{\text{set}})$ is a group (a permutation group), and note that the collection of automorphisms defined by left multiplication of elements of $G$ is indeed a subgroup of this permutation group.
 The correspondence between $G$ and the "automorphisms by left-multiplication" is easily seen to be a group isomorphism.
 \qedhere
 \end{proof}